ThePacielloGroup/WebAccessibilityToolbar/documentation.md

 ARIA code of the web page, including errors and warnings.
 There are options to open the report in the current window or a new window.

+### W3C Nu validation service (as HTML5)

+The W3C Nu validation service provides a detailed report on the HTML and ARIA code of the web page, including errors and warnings.
+There are options to open the report in the current window or a new window.

 ### Filter Nu results

 The Nu filter can be used on the results produced by the W3C Nu